william-galvin/wikispeedia-bot/README.md

 |`Old navy --> war crimes`| `Old Navy --> California --> Korean War --> War crime` |

 ## Search Algorithm
-I named it `twoWayCloudSearch`—I suppose my mental image of it is two clouds expanding until they intersect?
-Anyway, it's just a BFS based on a bidirectional implementation of
+The most interesting part of this project is the algorithm that finds the path between articles.
+It's a  BFS based on a bidirectional implementation of
-[Lee's Alogorithm](https://en.wikipedia.org/wiki/Lee_algorithm).
-It's also recursive, because that made it very easy to write, but definitely shouldn't be because that leads to significant recomputations.
+[Lee's Alogorithm](https://en.wikipedia.org/wiki/Lee_algorithm)—i.e., it starts at either end and flood-fills until there's some overlap.

+I wrote it in a recursive way, basically taking advantage of the fact that
+$BFS(p_i, q_j) \rightarrow p_i + BFS(p_{i + 1}, q_{j - 1}) + q_j$, which lends itself nicely to decomposing the search into smaller self-similar problems.

+This approach has the added benefite of being very easy to write and not requiring any sophisticated data structures, but it is almost certainly slower than it has to be.

 ## TODO
 - Host it somewhere so that it can be always-on